 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 48 Recreation / Trails Forest-wide review of trail transportation planning to identify existing conditions and need for additional trails.
 Develop Trail Transportation Action Plan.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 48 Recreation / Trails Maintain all trails with numbers from 500 to 999 to maintenance Level 1 (except those which are to be closed or are under permit) after all other trails have been maintained to their called-for maintenance level.
-Yes No An analy proposed trails as Appendi Forest's maintena Section 4.
+Yes No An analysis of project EIS (see Section 3.9) process.
+The proposed project would implement mitigation for impacts to trails as described in the mitigation and monitoring plan (EIS Appendix J).
+The proposed project would not impact the Forest's ability to continue maintain trails to their called-for maintenance levels.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Recreation / Wild and Scenic Rivers Initiate and complete evaluation of upper Tonto Creek and East Verde for Wild and Scenic River designation as directed by Congress.
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
-Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation [Not applicable to 2F] Update an upgrade RIM database using double- sample techniques to determine use at developed recreation sites.
-No No The stan project.
+Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation [Not applicable to 2F] Update an upgrade RIM database using double-sample techniques to determine use at developed recreation sites.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation Continue cooperative planning with other Forests and Federal, State, County, and local governments to coordinate Forest recreation management.
-Yes No The Fore governm process.
+Yes No The Forest is coordinating with federal, state, county, and local governments on the proposed project through the NEPA process.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation Initiate Code-A-Site Inventories at dispersed recreation sites.
-No No The stan project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
-Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation Prepare comprehensive operation and maintenance (O&M) plan annually to ensure most effective use of dollars and manpower No No The stan project.
+Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation Prepare comprehensive operation and maintenance (O&M) plan annually to ensure most effective use of dollars and manpower No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 38 Recreation Annually revise and review off-highway vehicle (OHV) maps.
 Inform the public to ensure maximum volunteer compliance of motorized vehicle restrictions.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.